SOHU-Co/kafka-node/README.md

 * Should never overwrite existing offsets
 * Only offsets for Topics that were once in the highLevelConsumer will be migrated over offsets for new topics will follow the `fromOffset` setting

+## ConsumerGroupStream

+The `ConsumerGroup` wrapped with a `Readable` stream interface.
+Read more about consuming `Readable` streams [here](https://nodejs.org/dist/v8.1.3/docs/api/stream.html#stream_readable_streams).

+Same notes in the Notes section of [ConsumerStream](#consumerstream) applies to this stream.

+### Auto Commit

+`ConsumerGroupStream` manages auto commits differently than `ConsumerGroup`.
+Whereas the `ConsumerGroup` would automatically commit offsets of fetched messages the `ConsumerGroupStream` will only commit offsets of consumed messages from the stream buffer.
+This will be better for most users since it more accurately represents what was actually "Consumed".
+The interval at which auto commit fires off is still controlled by the `autoCommitIntervalMs` option and this feature can be disabled by setting `autoCommit` to `false`.

+### ConsumerGroupStream (consumerGroupOptions, topics)

+* `consumerGroupOptions` same options to initialize a `ConsumerGroup`
+* `topics` a single or array of topics to subscribe to

+### close(callback)
+Closes the `ConsumerGroup`.
+Calls `callback` when complete.
+If `autoCommit` is enabled calling close will also commit offsets consumed from the buffer.

 ## Offset
 ### Offset(client)